Last Updated on March 6, 2026

 - Debentures are also a cheap mode of capital acquisition because tax deductions are allowed on interest payments by the issuer.

-- Due care toward a comprehensive debenture investment requires considerable study because screening of the issuer’s creditworthiness assumes its prime importance since risks such as the variations in interest and potential default by the issuer might be related to them.
+- Due care toward a comprehensive debenture investment requires considerable study because screening of the issuer’s creditworthiness assumes its prime importance since risks such as the variations in interest and potential default by the issuer might be related to it.

 Types of Debentures

-The issuers of debentures come into various classifications to facilitate their ability to address numerous tastes among investors.
+The issuers of debentures come into various classifications to facilitate their ability to address the numerous tastes among investors.
 Therefore, debenture types mainly result from their features and issuance conditions are classified as follows:

 - Unsecured Debentures – Debentures have no assets back but rest upon only the creditworthiness of the issuers.